ReplicantCoder9000/Flux/DEPLOYMENT.md

    - **Start Command**: `node server.js`
    - **Plan**: Free (or choose a paid plan for production)
 5. Add the following environment variables:
-   - `PORT`: 10000 (Render assigns a port automatically, but we'll set it explicitly)
+   - `PORT`: Leave this unset.
+Render will automatically assign a port and set this environment variable.
    - `MONGODB_URI`: Your MongoDB Atlas connection string
    - `JWT_SECRET`: A secure random string (generate one with `openssl rand -base64 32`)
    - `JWT_EXPIRATION`: 2h